Spring is Here!

 Some family members may live or work near enough to stop in and check on their loved ones.
 Others may live in a facility where someone is always nearby.
 But if not, what do you do?

 Find a trustworthy neighbor who can drop in when weather is threatening.
 Come up with a plan for them to help you communicate during storms.
 Then make them a part of your post-emergency plan as well.

 Special Caregiver Visits

 Talk to your caregiver about coming by specifically when weather is bad.
 You can arrange for extra visits during extreme weather conditions.
-You may also call us anytime you are concerned.
+For families with loved ones in the care of Seasons Hospice – Tulsa, you may also call us anytime you are concerned.